 Disclosure: this Florida shelling adventure post contains affiliate links, which means I may receive a commission if you click a link and purchase a product featured in this post - at no extra cost to you.

 Shelling in Florida is the perfect beach activity for an adventurous introvert like me who loves to explore coastal and island beaches.
-I’m a natural noticer and during my Florida adventures on the Gulf Coast, I’ve found that my keen observation skills are a great asset to seashell hunting.
+I’m a natural noticer and I’ve found that my keen observation skills are a great asset to seashell hunting during my Florida beach adventures.

 Top Tips for Shelling in Florida